taearls/portfolio-nuxt/README.md

 # Portfolio

-My website showcasing my professional portfolio.
+My personal website showcasing my professional portfolio.

 Here, you can keep up to date with my current web projects.